cysouw/diathesis/text/c07_reflexive.md

 c. ^* Ich bin getanzt.
 :::

 The same diathesis is also attested with non-movement verbs, like *träumen* 'to dream' [@next a,b], but then an additional reflexive pronoun is obligatory [@next c], next to the obligatory location phrase [@next d].
 This construction expresses that by performing the verb (i.e. by dreaming) a movement is performed as described in the location phrase (i.e. moving to New York).
+In German I propose to call this diathesis ~~Reflexiv Bewegungsart~~

 ::: ex
 a.
 Ich träume.